sarahciston/shequalifies/posts/field2-dataIds.md

 </div>

+**flagging**

+**emoji**

+The key is having an open, writerly format: The original platform, tool, medium, or language must be open enough to interpretation to be able to be appropriated.
+Hankerchiefs?
+Sure.
+Smiley faces?
+Yes, with some latent race issues circulating around the weird yellow skin color, okay.
+Sometimes a peach is not just a peach but a cute butt.
+But an app reminding you that you haven't gone running as far as your friends, while showing you an ad for Cheetos?
+That's just mean, with not much room for reappropriation.

 Lupton (2020) calls for an 'ethics of care' that can reconceptualize "personal data by re-humanizing them" (123), in part to "think about digital data as forms of matter" (123)---even as "a new form of human remains" just like bones (125).
 To take an ethical stance with data assemblages, she argues, means not assuming data can 'speak for' anyone and requires asking "whose interests are served or neglected when agential cuts are made in response to digital datasets?"
 (124).

 **see also my data decomp problem**

 <div class="artist">